daha-la/PRIZM/README.md

 Importantly, the best models identified by ZSM consistently outperforms the worst models across three different enzyme benchmark datasets.
 Furthermore, while ZSM was developed for enzyme engineering, the approach also exhibits improved results for a diverse selection of non-enzymatic protein properties.

 ## Collection of Zero-shot models.
-ZSM leverage pre-trained zero-shot models published by other groups and we reserve no rights to the work nor code:
+ZSM leverages pre-trained zero-shot models developed and published by other research groups.
+We do not claim any rights to their work or associated code.
 | Model           | Model Input  | Repository URL                                                                                      | Reference                                                                                              |
 |------------------|--------------|-----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|
 | ESM-1b          | Sequence     | [https://github.com/facebookresearch/esm](https://github.com/facebookresearch/esm)                 | [Rives, A. et al. (2021).
 Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences.
 PNAS, 118.](https://www.pnas.org/doi/10.1073/pnas.2016239118)                                     |